 Aside from our monthly dues, there are two small annual fees.
-These fees are annual dues for our dojo and membership dues for our Wadokai organization.
-Testing fees only occur once a year or longer whenever a student or an instructor has met the requirements and are invited to appear before the testing board.
+These fees are annual dues for our dojo insurance and membership dues for our Wadokai organization.
+Testing fees only occur once a year whenever a student or an instructor has met the requirements and are invited to appear before the testing board.
 Since we only test once a year, these fees and annual dues are considered nominal investments toward your study and are not for public disclosure.
 You may ask the Chief Instructor to discuss these fees at the time of your visit if it is an important consideration before choosing a school of study.

 During the course of the year, students are free to attend various seminars and camps which are held throughout the organization.
 There are fees to attend such events, along with expenses for transportation and travel.

 Is the Brandermill Aikido Club Right For Me?

 The only way for you to discover whether we are right for you is an up-close and personal experience at our dojo.
 However, the very first step in your search for any martial art program is to look around and determine what seems to interest you the most.

 There are numerous self-defense programs available with some very talented and exceptional instructors.
 Additionally, you will find several different styles of aikido in Richmond Virginia.
 Aikido styles do vary and to the untrained eye, may appear to be the same, yet they are very different.
 Some Aikido styles strictly concentrate on the martial side of waza, while others put greater emphasis on the spiritual or philosophical areas; teaching that aikido is love and should not be used for self-defense.
 Our concentration focuses on the martial dimensions of self-defense, while blending the philosophical and spiritual aspects of Aiki Principles in our training.